gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle can no longer be run on Java 7, but requires Java 8 as the minimum build JVM version.
 However, you can still use forked compilation and testing to build and test software for Java 6 and above.

+### Removed command-line options

+- The `-a`/`--no-rebuild` command-line option has been removed.
+  It avoided a full rebuild of dependent projects in a multi-project builds and was introduced in a very early version of Gradle.
+  Since then Gradle optimized its up-to-date checking for project dependencies which rendered the option obsolete.

 ### Java Library Distribution Plugin utilizes Java Library Plugin